 - Revenge: He momentarily despairs when Eld and Petra are slain by the Female Titan, but, fueled by rage, he resolves to avenge them.
 It doesn't work.

 - Running Gag: He tends to bite his tongue whenever he attempts to talk and ride at the same time.

 - Senseless Sacrifice: His death borders on this.
-He had a chance to escape after the Female Titan wiped out his squad, but despite seeing the multiple failures this has brought about, goes right for the Female Titan's neck, no fancy tactics, no team work, just heads for and fails completely, not even slowing down the Female Titan.
+He had a chance to escape after the Female Titan wiped out his squad, but despite seeing the multiple failures this has brought about he goes right for the Female Titan's neck as soon as he sees an opening.
+Unfortunately, Oluo did not know about the titan's ability to harden.

 - Smug Super: The most boastful soldier in the series about his abilities, though with dozens and dozens of solo Titan kills he can get away with it.